nroggendorff/nc-mac/README.md

 # nc-mac
-A simple malicious NetCat alternative for MacOS
+A simple NetCat alternative for MacOS

 ## On the listener's machine: